This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 As a result, I’ve been thinking a lot about how I can keep my sanity these next couple of months.
 For me, meals are a biggie.
 If I don’t have some sort of plan in place, I know it’s going to be awfully tempting to just order takeout or grab some fast food.
 The problem is that doing that is not only unhealthy, it’s also a great way to blow through your budget fast!

-So I’ve decided to implement some strategies that should keep things fairly low stress and still help us eat at home, without breaking the bank.
+So I’ve decided to implement some strategies that should keep things fairly low stress and still help me cook at home more, without breaking the bank.
 Maybe you’ll find them helpful in getting through this busy season too!

-6 Practical Ways to Make Eating at Home Easy (and save money!)
+6 Easy Ways to Cook at Home More Often (and save money!)

 1. Have a Meal Plan